 11. Fireside Condos (Parcel 18 (RG)) - The Fireside Condominiums currently occupies this site.
 It contains 32 units and surface parking.
 The existing development can remain or it can be redeveloped to contain a mix of first floor commercial and restaurant with accommodation units above.
 Maximum building height would be 3 to 4 levels.
 Careful placement of any new or additional building mass is essential so as not to block views from plaza areas and Minaret Road.

-12. Pioneer Market/Ski Surgeon (Parcel 19 (RG)) - This parcel currently contains 10,000 SF of mixed commercial uses.
-They can remain as is or be developed with a mix of first floor commercial and restaurant uses or these uses in conjunction with accommodation or residential uses above.
-Building heights would be 1 to 4 levels.
-Careful placement of building mass is essential so as not to block views and sunlight to the pedestrian plaza areas.
-Easy access to the plaza is incorporated into the design.
-Parking must be provided on-site.
+12. 8050 Site (formerly Pioneer Market/Ski Surgeon) (Parcel 19 (RG)) - This parcel contains Phases A and B of the 8050 Private Residence Club, together with a parking garage, containing 136 stalls to serve Phases A, B, and C. Phases A and B consist of two resort lodging buildings containing a total of 28 units with 57 bedrooms, 3,335 square feet of commercial/restaurant space, a roof-top fitness/recreation room and jacuzzi terrace, and associated site and landscape improvements.
+Easy access to the Village plaza and gondola is provided through a skybridge.

+a.
+The Inn at the Village (Area 19A (RG)) – This area is a portion of Parcel 19 (RG), which contains a portion of the undergrounding parking garage for Phases A, B, and C of the 8050 project.
+Formerly Phase C of the 8050 project, Area 19A is appropriate for visitor-oriented resort lodging and associated commercial uses in up to seven stories atop the existing parking garage podium.
+Allowed uses include hotel, inn, resort condominiums, spa, restaurant, and associated commercial uses.
+Careful placement of building mass is essential to take advantage of natural sun patterns, not increase public view blockage of the Sherwin Range than previously allowed, and avoid shading of pedestrian plaza areas.

 13. Other Specialty Lodging Sites (Parcels 1, 2, 10-14 (SL)) - These parcels differ from the above listed sites in that they are not easily connected to the pedestrian core.
 Due to their distance from the plaza area they are less accessible by foot or vehicle to the plaza.
 As such, each parcel is developed as a stand-alone use.
 Allowed uses include hotels, resort condominiums, inns, bed and breakfasts, housing and other residential uses.
 Commercial and restaurant uses are only permitted within these uses solely to provide service for their guests.
 Residential uses are encouraged which contribute to the employee-housing base or are available for short-term rentals.
 Potential private access easements may be effectuated between parcels 14 and 15 to allow access to the plaza.
 Similar in all respects to Planning Area 4, Figure 1, Parcel 14 is located on a hill above the rerouted Canyon Blvd.
 This site is the most visible as North Village is approached on Main Street and thus will make a signature statement for the Village.
 Allowed uses include hotels, resort condominiums, inns, lodging, housing and other residential uses.
 Accessory commercial/restaurant facilities may be provided within the buildings.